kuzudb/kuzu-docs/docs/installation.md

 </Tabs>

 ## Java
 Download the latest version [here](https://github.com/kuzudb/kuzu/releases/latest), and put it under `src/main/resources`.
-(We assume this is the project directory structure and the project dependency is managed through Maen).
+(We assume this is the project directory structure and the project dependency is managed through Apache Maven).

 <Tabs groupId="installation" defaultValue="mac" values={[
       { label: 'MacOS', value: 'mac', },